Lesson: What Do Bread and Beer Have in Common?Contributed by: Engineering K-Ph.D. Program, Pratt School of Engineering, Duke University

 Humans also use yeast respiration to produce alcoholic beverages.
 Under the right conditions, any fruit, all types of which contain an ample supply of glucose, will ferment and produce a small amount of alcohol.
 Yeast spores in the air, for example, land on unharvested apples lying on the ground.
 The spores will then mature and respire, giving the apples a decidedly alcoholic taste after a few days in the autumn sun.
 Likewise, unrefrigerated apple cider in an open container can be fermented to make "hard" cider.
 Aboriginal cultures around the world have used this process for centuries, using whatever fruits are available and unknowingly taking advantage of whatever yeast cells blow in with the breeze.
 Consumption of the product is generally not an everyday practice, but instead is reserved for special events or religious ceremonies.

 In modern societies alcohol production is mechanized and controlled, and specially cultured yeast varieties are used.
 Wine is produced by allowing squashed grapes to ferment until the resulting juice reaches an alcohol content of 8-14%.
 Beer is made from fermented grains (wheat, barley, or rye) and contains 3-6% alcohol.
-For distilled spirits, the fermentation of grains (or potatoes, in the case of vodka; or sugar cane, in the case of rum) is followed by a process know as distillation, in which the alcohol is concentrated by removing some of the water.
+For distilled spirits, the fermentation of grains (or potatoes, in the case of vodka; or sugar cane, in the case of rum) is followed by a process known as distillation, in which the alcohol is concentrated by removing some of the water.
 Most distilled liquors are about 40% alcohol (80 proof).
 Many people find their taste somewhat unpalatable, so liquors are frequently mixed with soda, water, or fruit juice before being drunk.

 Alcohol's Effects On the Body